AP Top 25 Takeaways: A playoff without 'Bama? Very possible - News 12 Now

 9. The Bulldogs easily took care of business against Georgia Tech and will show up at Mercedes-Benz Stadium the fresher team, looking to avenge its only loss of the season.

-10. Most impressive thing about Auburn’s second victory in three weeks against the team holding the CFP No. 1 ranking: Nothing fluky about it.
-The Tigers clearly outplayed the Tide, a rarity in the Nick Saban era.
+10. Most impressive thing about Auburn’s second victory in three weeks against the team holding the CFP No. 1 ranking: The Tigers clearly outplayed the Tide, a rarity in the Nick Saban era.

 11. So far the Jim Harbaugh era at Michigan has been far more interesting in the offseason than it has from September to January.